Matt Damon: Activism

 With George Clooney, Brad Pitt, Don Cheadle, David Pressman, and Jerry Weintraub, Damon is one of the founders of Not On Our Watch Project, an organization that focuses global attention and resources to stop and prevent mass atrocities such as in Darfur.
 Damon supports One Campaign, which is aimed at fighting AIDS and poverty in Third World countries.
 He has appeared in its print and television advertising.
 He is an ambassador for ONEXONE, a nonprofit foundation committed to supporting, preserving, and improving the lives of children at home in Canada, the United States, and around the world.

 Damon is a spokesperson for Feeding America, a hunger-relief organization, and a member of its Entertainment Council, participating in its Ad Council public service announcements.
 He was a board member of Tonic Mailstopper (formerly GreenDimes).
 This company attempted to halt the delivery of junk mail to American homes.
 Damon founded the H2O Africa Foundation, the charitable arm of the Running the Sahara expedition, which merged with WaterPartners to create Water.org in 2009.
 Water.org has partnered with corporate sponsors to promote awareness and raise funds to support its mission of bringing safe, clean, cost-effective drinking water and sanitation to developing countries.
 In this context, Damon has been the face of advertising campaigns to promote Water.org in conjunction with products from major sponsors.

 In 2011, Water.org received an $8 million grant from the PepsiCo Foundation to scale up WaterCredit, which provides microloans to families in India.
 Damon has promoted those efforts, tying in with Aquafina and Ethos Water bottled water, owned by PepsiCo and Starbucks.
 Since 2015, Damon has promoted Anheuser-Busch InBev's Stella Artois beer as a Water.org partner, including the sale of limited-edition "blue chalice" glasses imprinted with an embellished blue version of the brand's logo.
 In a commercial made for broadcast during the 2018 Super Bowl of the United States' National Football League (NFL), he promoted Water.org and Stella Artois's role in supporting its work.
+On July 30, 2025, Damon competed alongside game show host Ken Jennings in an episode of Who Wants to Be a Millionaire hosted by Jimmy Kimmel, winning $1 million for Water.org, thus becoming not only the third celebrities to win the top prize, but the sixteenth overall contestants to do so.